Open-Earth-Foundation/mec-poc/README.md

   - This command will create a credit class with your address as the admin and an issuer

-  - The metadata is typically a content hash of the data that you want associated with the credit class (i.e. methodology info).
+  - The metadata is typically a content hash of the data you want associated with the credit class (i.e. methodology info).
 It can be updated later       for credit classes and projects, but not for batches.

   - Alternatively, you can create a json file with the data you want associated with the credit class (i.e. methodology info), then create a content hash       of the json, and anchor the data on regen using the data module.
 Anchoring the data returns a regen IRI which is often stored in the metadata field.